l2beat/l2beat/CONTRIBUTING.md

 3. Add your project into `packages/config/src/projects/layer2s/index.ts`.
 The order of the projects should be kept alphabetical.
 4. Add a square PNG project icon with a minimum size of 128x128 pixels to `packages/frontend/public/icons`.
-From the `packages/frontend` directory run `yarn tinify-logos` afterwards to reduce its size.
+From the `packages/frontend` directory run `pnpm tinify-logos` afterwards to reduce its size.
 5. Run the website locally to check out your changes. (optional, see above)
 6. Make sure that things like linting, formatting and tests are all passing.
-To check their status you can run `yarn lint:fix`, `yarn format:fix` or `yarn test` respectively.
+To check their status you can run `pnpm lint:fix`, `pnpm format:fix` or `pnpm test` respectively.
 We greatly encourage doing this before the last step as it shortens the amount of time needed for your project to be added.
 7. Open a PR :D